CiscoCloud/distributive/README.md

  * `"groupExists"` : Does a group by this name exist on the host?
  * `"groupId"` : Does a group by this name have this group id?
  * `"userInGroup"` : Is this user a member of this group?

+ For all of the following checks, the user can either be specified by their username or by their UID.
+ * `"userExists"` : Does this user exist?
+ * `"userHasUID"` : Does this user have this UID?
+ * `"userHasGID"` : Does this user have this primary GID?
+ * `"userHasUsername"` : Does this user have this username?
+ * `"userHasName"` : Does this user have this name?
+ * `"userHasHomeDir"` : Is this the path of this user's home directory?

 #### Dependencies for certain checks